 That’s why we require a Discovery Session for any company that hasn’t already gone through one with someone else.
 Here’s what it is:

-We spend 2-3 days meeting on-site with your team.
-Our team spends one whole day observing how your team does work and taking relevant notes.
-We’ll spend the next day brainstorming with your team, narrowing the ideas down to find your specific pain and identifying the best solution.
+We spend 2-3 days meeting with your team.
+Our team spends plenty of time observing how your team does work and taking relevant notes.
+Then we spend time brainstorming with your team, narrowing the ideas down to find your specific pain and identifying the best solution.
 Then our team goes to work, creating user experience (UX) mockups, architecture overviews, a budget estimation, and a list of User Stories to get your project started.
 Finally, we spend time with your team again, presenting our plan.
 We want to make darn sure that the money you’re investing will solve your problem.

-The whole process takes 1-2 weeks to complete.
-And at the end of it, we feel really confident that we are building software that will change how you do business.
+At the end of this process, we feel really confident that we are building software that will change how you do business.